I’m Paul O’Neill, a software developer from Edinburgh.

 I studied Computer Science at the University of Edinburgh, getting a 1st-Class Honours degree and a liking for single malt whisky in the process.
 During my time there I entered the Microsoft Imagine Cup twice, making it to the UK Final both times.

 On the back of that I became a Microsoft Student Partner, an honour I held for two years.

 I graduated from Edinburgh University, then jumped into the biotech and manufacturing arenas with local startup Lab901 doing anything from PLC programming and motion-control firmware for PIC microcontrollers to signal processing and client-side interface software for OEM biological research and diagnostic instrumentation in .NET.

-I started on the TapeStation‘s user interface and firmware, designing and implementing the device’s onboard operations software and Windows controller UI – a UI that is still in use today, over six years later.
+I started on the TapeStation’s user interface and firmware, designing and implementing the device’s onboard operations software and Windows controller UI.
 I then helped improve yield in a key production step of the ScreenTape consumable from ~75% to over 96% by combining a machine vision system with bespoke real-time processing software written in .NET and running on commodity hardware.